lcouper/DogHeartworm/PreprocessingData&Scripts/Scripts/README.md

 ## 1. Model climate data
 File name: *DogHeartworm_ModeledClimateData.R* <br/>
-Usage: Write functions to pull in NOAA climate data files and output Tmax, Tmin in Celsius and precip data for relevant CA lat /longs
+Usage: Write functions to pull in NOAA climate data files and output Tmax, Tmin in Celsius and precip data for relevant CA lat /longs <br/>
+Note: Files used in this script were too large to upload to github.
+They are readily available upon email request to lcouper@stanford.edu

 ## 2. Calculate relevant climate variables
 File name: *DogHeartworm_CalculateClimateVariables.R* <br/>